kyl3ru1z/TomatoSentiment/README.md

 - On line 22 in the program change the path of the chrome driver to where you have it in your system.
 - in the GUI enter the name of the movie simmilarly to how the link depicts it.
   - Example: "https://www.rottentomatoes.com/m/avengers_endgame" -> avengers endgame
-- in the GUI enter the max of pages plus one. (non-inclusive)
+- in the GUI enter the max of pages plus one of the critic reviews. (non-inclusive)

 # What I Learned
 - polarity and objectivity in sentiment analysis